 Never before in U.S. history have federal contractors sent so many jobs overseas.
-Here are the contractors that are offshoring the most jobs under Donald Trump, including the parent company of Carrier.
+Here are the contractors that are offshoring the most jobs under Donald Trump, including the parent company of Carrier (page 7).

 9. Hewlett Packard

-Hewlett Packard is a multinational computer company, with headquarters in Palo Alto, California.
-It struggled to keep pace with the ever-changing tech world over the past decade and continues to cut expenses when possible.
-In September 2017, Bloomberg reported Hewlett Packard plans to cut 5,000 jobs, or about 10% of its job force.
-It’s also No. 9 in terms of federal contractors offshoring jobs.
+Hewlett Packard is a multinational computer company with headquarters in Palo Alto, California.
+Over the past decade, HP has struggled to keep pace in the tech industry and continues has cut expenses whenever possible.
+In September 2017, Bloomberg reported Hewlett Packard planned to cut 5,000 jobs, or 10% of its job force.
+The $1.04 billion in federal contracts HP received didn’t change a thing.